michaelradionov/bdsm/README.md

 0 0 * * * /bin/bash -c "source ~/.gg_tools/bdsm.sh && cd path/to/your/website &&  bdsm --backup"
 ```

-where `path/to/your/website` is obviously a path your website!
+where `path/to/your/website` is obviously a path to your website!

 ## Features (options)